Agreements to Protect and Grow Your Business

 - Independent Contractor Agreements, to work with freelancers while minimizing the risk of liability for, among other things, overtime compensation, unemployment insurance contributions, payroll taxes, and workers’ compensation penalties;

-- Non-Competition Agreements, to restrict employees from working for certain competitors;
+- Non-Competition Agreements, to restrict employees from working for customers and competitors;

-- Non-Solicitation Agreements, to prevent employees from stealing key employees and customers;
+- Non-Solicitation Agreements, to prevent employees from diverting key employees and customers;

 - Confidentiality and Non-Disclosure Agreements, to protect the employer’s trade secrets and other sensitive business information;

-- Arbitration Agreements, to block current and former employees from suing in court, and requiring them to resolve most legal claims through a more confidential, generally quicker and, therefore, less expensive private process;
+- Arbitration Agreements, to block employees from suing in court, and requiring them to resolve most legal claims through a more confidential, generally quicker and, therefore, less expensive private process;

 - Separation and Severance Agreements, to prevent departing employees from bringing legal claims in court.